ML Workflows¶

 └─> Predictions 3 (level 1)

-Benefits: - Complete model lineage tracking - Multiple predictions from same model - Config linked to all model artifacts - Immutable model versioning
+Benefits: - Complete model lineage tracking - Multiple predictions from same model - Config linked to all model artifacts - Immutable model versioning - Debug workspaces linked to predictions (all runners with workspace enabled)

 Job Scheduling¶